-It takes place annually over two weeks in late May to early June, and features a wide range of music events from classical to jazz, folk and roots, supported with films, talks, exhibitions and dance projects.
-Featured musicians range from international virtuosos to emerging local artists, both professional and amateur.
+It takes place annually over two weeks in late May to early June.
+It features a wide range of music events.
+From classical to jazz, to folk and roots, supported with films, talks and dance projects.
+Featured musicians range from international stars to emerging local artists, both professional and amateur.

 The Old Theatre Royal staged occasional festival concerts during the 1950’s and 1960’s.
 But it wasn’t until 2014 that The Bath Festival again held a series of late night recitals at the venue.